 - Can someone put a lien on your property without you knowing?

-- How do I fight a lien on my house?
+- How do I fight a mechanics lien on my property?

-- Can a handyman put a lien on my house?
+- Can a contractor put a lien on my house with no contract in Texas?

-- Can you put a lien against a person?
+- Can you sell a house with a mechanics lien?

 Can someone put a lien on your property without you knowing?